bbopt/HyperNOMAD/docs/userguide/startingpoint.rst

 an X0 allows for more flexiblity since one can choose a value for each parameter of each layer.
 For example, using a keyword such as 'KERNELS' means that all the kernels applied on every convolutional layer will have the same initial value.
 Whereas an X0 allows to initialize each kernel individually.

-The order and meaning of the variables in X0 is hardcoded in hyperNOMAD.
+The order and meaning of the variables in X0 is hardcoded in HyperNOMAD.
 Let's use the following parameter file as an example :

 .. code-block:: sh